knispeja/knispeja.github.io/blog.md

 Check out [Allen Chou's brain dump of what he worked on for Uncharted 4](https://allenchou.net/2016/05/a-brain-dump-of-what-i-worked-on-for-uncharted-4/) if you get a chance (there's a section on dithering), it's pretty interesting.

 ## September 2019: Queeb
-Almost a month ago, I made the short trip to Naperville to see the first live show some YouTubers I'm fond of were putting on in their ["We Are Two Different People Tour"](https://shop.wearetwodifferentpeopletour.com/).
-All said, it was pretty good, although it was a little startling to realize how young their audience is...
+Almost a month ago, I made the short trip to Naperville to see the first live show some YouTubers I'm fond of were putting on in their "We Are Two Different People Tour".
+All said, it was pretty good, although it was a little startling to realize how young their audience is!
+I felt a little old to be there.

 In any case, one of their bits involved a fictional app called "Queeb" which was "sponsoring" their comedy show.
 The most interesting part of the bit to me was the number of people in the crowd that checked their phones to see if it was a real app -- it wasn't.
 So, I thought it would be fun if I enhanced their joke a little by creating [a real app](https://play.google.com/store/apps/details?id=io.github.knispeja.queeb) that was in on the joke.